shakes76/PatternAnalysis-2023/recognition/project_s4745511/README.md

 ### 3.2 Loss, Distance Metric and Optimizer
 Contrastive loss is a common choice for training Siamese networks, in particular, when the goal is to learn embeddings or representations for similarity-based tasks.
 Similar pairs of data points are encouraged to be closer to each other by the loss in the embedding space while pushing dissimilar pairs farther apart.
 This loss function drives the Siamese network to learn embeddings that are useful for distinguishing between similar and dissimilar pairs of data.
 By minimizing the contrastive loss, the network learns to create embeddings in which similar data points are clustered together and dissimilar data points are pushed apart.

-This is a fundamental concept for various tasks like face recognition, image similarity, and, in your project, Alzheimer's disease classification.
+I used the Euclidean distance as the distance metric for my model, between two input vectors, represented by tensors.
+It computes the squared differences, summing them, and taking the square root.
+This distance measurement is a floating-point value, ensuring accurate vector dissimilarity assessment.

+(insert the euclidian distance code)

 **Loss Calculation:** The Siamese network generates embeddings for both data points for each pair of data points.
 The Euclidean distance between these embeddings is calculated by the loss function.
 The similarity or dissimilarity between the two data points are in the embedding space is quantified by this distance.
 Using this distance the contrastive loss is computed.
 If the distance between similar data points is too large or if the distance between dissimilar data points is too small, it penalizes the model.
 In specific, the loss term for a pair of similar data points is proportional to the square of the distance between their embeddings, aiming to minimize this distance.
 In contrast, the loss term for a pair of dissimilar data points is proportional to the square of the maximum difference between a specified margin and the distance between their embeddings.

-The embeddings of dissimilar data points to be separated by a margin is encouraged by this.
+(insert image for loss calculation in the code)

-I use the Adam Optimizer as the optimizer for my model.
+Lastly, for the optimizer I use the Adam Optimizer as the optimizer for my model.
 The learning_rate parameter specifies the step size at which the optimizer updates the model's parameters during training.
 In this case, you've set it to 0.0001.
 A smaller learning rate means smaller steps, which can help the optimizer converge more stably but may require more training epochs.
 The choice of the learning rate depends on the specific problem, and it often requires experimentation to find the optimal value.
 A common range for learning rates is between 0.1 and 0.0001.

 ### 3.3 Classification Model:
 The feature vectors produced by the SNN's network is leveraged by the classification model to perform binary classification.
 It consists of a neural network architecture with layers such as dense layers and batch normalization.
 Pairs of images comprise the input to the classification model.
 These pairs are processed by the model through the SNN's subnetwork to obtain their feature vectors.
 To improve the model's generalization, the feature vectors are then normalized.